Estimated Reading Time: 5 Minutes

 I promised myself I wouldn’t judge and to not compare every little thing to the states.
 And if you walk into an adventure with that mindset, it returns by reaching out and giving you a great big bear hug.
 Or for Costa Rica purposes…a big sloth hug.
 It was the best thing I have ever done in my life…and I’m hoping that this adventure sticks for a while!!
 By Nadine.

-Contact us now to look at houses for sale and rent in Costa Rica before moving to Costa Rica.
+Contact us now to look at houses for sale and rent before moving to Costa Rica.